You are here:

 Communicating your vision

-All three experts advised that your school vision should be stated on your school website.
-Harry also suggested using a school newsletter to further publicise your vision.
-He emphasised the importance of making your vision ‘live’ in the minds of your stakeholders.
+Your school vision should be stated on your school website.
+Consider using a school newsletter to further publicise it as this can help to make your vision ‘live’ in the minds of your stakeholders.

-David Roche added that a church school could ask permission to put a summary of its vision on the parish notice board.
-The vision could also be added to parish newsletters, along with other relevant information about the school.
+A church school could ask permission to put a summary of its vision on the parish notice board.
+It could also be added to parish newsletters, along with other relevant information about the school.

 Top tips for communicating your vision